marieotsuka/webtype-spring2021/content/lectures/01-html.md

 ## HTML Element

 All content is surrounded  between opening and closing tags.
 A closing tag is indicated with a forward slash `/`.
 Most forms of markup require both. ([Here’s](https://web.archive.org/web/20060314044545/http://www.sewingandembroiderywarehouse.com/embtrb.htm) what happens when you don’t close tags.)
+A set of opening and closing tags form an html **element**.
+(Some special tags don’t require closing tags.)

 ```HTML
 <h1>headline</h1>